Dan Quine: Leeds University

 Quine is a Visiting Professor of Computer Science at the University of Leeds.
 He lectures at the university on entrepreneurship and startups.
 He also writes on Computer Science.
 He is one of the prominent engineering alumni of the University.

 Return to Silicon Valley

 In July 2016, Quine returned to Silicon Valley, where he joined education startup AltSchool.
 In 2019, he joined Lever as VP of Engineering, Product and Design.
 In 2022, Quine was working at Mode Analytics.

+In 2024, Quine joined the education team at the Chan Zukerberg Initiative, leading AI and Engineering.